saucelabs/sauce-school/codelabs/Module1_SauceConnect.md

 ## 1.05 Sauce Connect Options
 Duration: 0:05:00

 There are a [lot of different options](https://docs.saucelabs.com/dev/cli/sauce-connect-proxy/index.html#sauce-connect-proxy-command-line-options) you can use to change the settings and options for your Sauce Connect Tunnel.
 This lesson will cover the most commonly needed options for a typical user.
+In this lesson you will learn to:

+* Generate a log file to get more information to send to [Sauce Labs Support](https://support.saucelabs.com/hc/en-us)
+* Generate a log file in a specified location
+* Check which version of Sauce Connect you are running
+* Run Sauce Connect Proxy with a specific Sauce Labs Data Center

 You can find all the flags that you can use when running Sauce Connect in the [Sauce Connect CLI documentation](https://docs.saucelabs.com/dev/cli/sauce-connect-proxy)

 #### Video